Superman, Sydney Sixers cricketer Sean Abbott and the Italian opera composer Rossini have a birthday this year.

 The calendar manages this by making the regular year 365 days, and every fourth year — called a leap year — we get an extra day, called an intercalary day.
 Leap years have 366 days.

-So if you’re one of the lucky — or unlucky — people born on February 29, you have to wait for a birthday for another leap year to come around.
+So if you’re one of the lucky — or unlucky — people born on February 29, you have to wait for a birthday to come around every fourth year.

 These people still get old as quickly as everyone else and no one misses out on presents or birthday cake because they celebrate their birthday on February 28 or March 1 in non-leap years.
 Non-leap years are called common years.